Prince George of Wales: Upbringing

-George started primary school under the name George Cambridge in September 2017 at Thomas's School in Battersea.
-In 2022 the family relocated to Adelaide Cottage in Windsor Home Park.
-Since September 2022, George and his siblings, Charlotte and Louis, have attended Lambrook, an independent preparatory school in Berkshire.
-George commenced flying lessons in September 2024.
+George started junior school under the name George Cambridge in September 2017, at Thomas's School, an independent preparatory school in Battersea.
+In 2022, the family relocated to Adelaide Cottage in Windsor Home Park.
+Since September of that year, George and his siblings have attended Lambrook, an independent preparatory school in Berkshire.
+He commenced flying lessons in September 2024.
+George began attending Eton College in September 2026.

+Official appearances

-George took part in his great-grandmother's Platinum Jubilee celebration in June 2022, including the Trooping the Colour carriage procession.
-Elizabeth II died on 8 September 2022 and was succeeded by George's grandfather Charles III as George became second in line to the throne, behind his father.
-He served as a page of honour at his grandfather's coronation on 6 May 2023.
-George and his siblings occasionally accompany their parents on royal engagements, tours, and diplomatic visits.
+George took part in his great-grandmother Elizabeth II's Platinum Jubilee celebrations in June 2022, including the Trooping the Colour carriage procession.
+Elizabeth died on 8 September 2022 and was succeeded by George's grandfather, Charles III, making George second in line to the throne, behind his father.
+He attended the Queen's state funeral on 19 September 2022 and served as a page of honour at his grandfather's coronation on 6 May 2023.
+In December 2025, George accompanied his father on a visit to The Passage, a homelessness charity of which his father is patron.
+In June 2026, he joined his mother on an engagement at RAF Coningsby.
+In August 2026, George and his siblings accompanied their parents to the Commonwealth Games in Glasgow, Scotland.

 Public image

 Clothing and other products used by George are often sold out, a phenomenon termed the "Prince George effect".
 His parents have been adamant about maintaining their son's privacy during his childhood.
 In August 2015, Kensington Palace stated that they wanted all global media to stop taking unauthorised photographs of George, saying that "a line [had] been crossed" in paparazzi methods of locating and photographing him, including surveilling the family and sending children to bring George into view.